Chains on You: Song and Inspiration

-Critical Reception
+Critical reception

-The song received widespread praise from some critics for the revamp, though others were still divided.
+The song received strong praise from some critics for the revamp, though others were still divided.
 William Lee Adams, the main editor of Wiwibloggs, was particularly positive, saying "Diamonds shining on who?
 Diamonds shining on Athena Manoukian.
 This song defies Eurovision convention, proving that R&B and hip-hop do have a place in this sphere.
 Risky, bold, daring — Athena takes no prisoners as she pops and locks and reminds all of us of our self-worth and potential.
 She may sing of chains, but baby this is all about emancipation.
 The production has had a major revamp since Depi Evratesil — it now takes us on a journey through space-age sounds, sensual breaths and even electro-bass.
 This is fire." and giving it 9.5/10.
 However, some members of the site criticized it as being autotuned, and it got a range of reviews from 2 to 9.5 amongst the 22 members of the panel, and it got an average score of 6.5/10, the 18th highest out of the 41 songs.

 On the site ESCXtra, the song received a similar reception.
 The reviews said that "that kind of song is quite rare.
 Performance-wise, a female singer who can own the stage, and with a staging from Sacha Jean-Baptiste, tends to do well in the contest.
 Song-wise, these hip-hop, trap beats with some rap work quite well with the televote (especially with a good staging, which is expected of SJB).
 The closest song sharing some of these elements would be Soldi, which also did well with the juries.
 And more generally, these last few years, Armenia always did better with the more modern and unique songs and genres (2014/2016).", and there was a similar degree of divisions amongst the site's 19 reviewers, where the song got 120 points, including with 2 members giving it the maximum 12 points, and one giving it the minimum 1 point, to place joint 19th out of the 41 songs.